thegleb/CarND-Advanced-Lane-Lines/writeup.md

 I wrote a method called `draw_lane_on_image()` which takes a blank image and draws the lane line on it in the form of polylines as well as a polynomial.

-Since this is unwarped immediately after, to also plot the curvature and car's offset on the final image we have to do this after the unwarp step.
-This is done in `annotate_image()`; this method is also where we calculate the final curvature and offset values because it is one place in the code where we have both lines together, so it is a decent place to summarize some values based on both.
+To plot the curvature and car's offset on the final image we have to do this after we unwarp the newly generated lane image and overlay it on the original image.

+This is done in `annotate_image()`; `annotate_image()` is also where we calculate the final curvature and offset values because it is one place in the code where we process both lines together.

 ![Final output][image12]